 Consider a water molecule interacting with another atom.
-When we would apply the cut-off on an atom-atom basis we might include the atom-oxygen interaction (with a charge of -0.82) without the compensating charge of the protons, and as a result, induce a large dipole moment over the system.
+If we would apply a plain cut-off on an atom-atom basis we might include the atom-oxygen interaction (with a charge of -0.82) without the compensating charge of the protons, and as a result, induce a large dipole moment over the system.
 Therefore, we have to keep groups of atoms with total charge 0 together.
 These groups are called charge groups.
+Note that with a proper treatment of long-range electrostatics (e.g. particlemesh Ewald (sec.
+4.8.2), keeping charge groups together is not required.

-4.6.3 Treatment of Cut-offs
+4.6.3 Treatment of Cut-offs in the group scheme